railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 .. tip:: For accountants

-	You can configure Accounting application using the information given in the configuration wizard.
+	You can configure the Accounting application using the information given in the configuration wizard.

 	.. figure::  images/config_wiz_account.png
    	   :scale: 50